vincentiusvictor/Expense_Tracker/project_proposal.md

-# Team Project - Vincent and Wilson
+### Team Project - Vincent and Wilson
+    Project Name: Expense Tracker

+Objective of the Project:
+* Track and record expenses between any period of time
+* Show graphs based on exisitng data